-Using climate compatible development principles in African agricultural research and advisory services
+PROJECT: Using climate compatible development principles in African agricultural research and advisory services

 Project Reference: RSGL-0018C

-The research will therefore examine the prospects for ‘climate compatible agricultural knowledge management’.
+The research therefore examined the prospects for ‘climate compatible agricultural knowledge management’.
 This is seen as agricultural knowledge management that maximises the opportunities for the rural poor to adapt to climate change and climate variability, to contribute to climate change mitigation, and to be properly recompensed for the costs they bear in both adaptation and mitigation.
 Climate compatible agricultural knowledge management cannot be divorced from the broader context of agricultural development.

 - a survey of, and an e-conference for, key decision-makers in national agricultural research and advisory systems, to arrive at common understandings of CCD and a preliminary assessment of uptake and major issues